MabelChan2023/Crypto_analysis/README.md

 # Project Description
-This project aims to analysis the data on <a href="https://www.booking.com/"> Booking.com </a> using web-scraping and python.
+This project aims to analysis the data on <a href="https://ca.finance.yahoo.com/"> Yahoo!Finance </a> using web-scraping and python.